 The Commodity Channel Index (CCI) is an oscillator-type technical analysis indicator.
 It is used to spot an emerging trend and determine overbought/oversold levels.
 This indicator was first introduced by Donald Lambert in Commodities magazine in 1980.
 Originally developed to identify cycles in commodity trading, it is currently applied to a wide range of assets.

-CCI compares the current price with average prices over a set period of time.
-When current prices are above the median level, CCI is relatively high.
-Alternatively, when current prices are below the period’s average value, CCI is relatively low.
+The CCI compares the current price of the asset with its average prices over a set period of time.
+When current prices are above the median level, the CCI is relatively high.
+Alternatively, when current prices are below the period’s average value, the CCI is relatively low.
 The indicator, therefore, provides means for overbought/oversold level identification.

 The logic behind

-CCI measures the difference between the current price change and the average price change of the underlying asset.
-When the prices are above the average level, the indicator’s reading tends to be high.
-When the prices are below the average level, the reading will apparently be low.
+The CCI measures the difference between the current price change and the average price change of the underlying asset.
+When the prices are above the average level, the indicator’s readings tends to be high.
+When the prices are below the average level, the readings will apparently be low.

-The Commodity Channel can be used both as a leading and an additional indicator.
-When used as a leading indicator, traders might want to trace overbought and oversold levels, as well as bullish and bearish divergences, to predict upcoming trend reversals.
+The Commodity Channel can be used both as a leading and a supplementing indicator.
+When using it as a leading indicator, traders might want to trace overbought and oversold levels, as well as bullish and bearish divergences, to try to predict upcoming trend reversals.

-When using CCI as an additional indicator, surges above +100 can point to a strong price action and an upcoming uptrend.
+When using the CCI as a supplementing indicator, surges above +100 can point to a strong price action and an upcoming uptrend.
 Plunges below -100 can point to a weak price action and a possible downtrend.